openknowledgebe/W4P/SETUP.md

     composer install && touch database/database.sqlite && php artisan migrate && cp .env.example .env

-If you do not want to go through the wizard, you can use the SettingsDevTableSeeder to seed default data.
+If you do not want to go through the wizard, you can use the SettingsTestSeeder to seed default data.
+(This is the data that is also used by the unit tests.)

-    php artisan db:seed --class=SettingsDevTableSeeder
+    php artisan db:seed --class=SettingsTestSeeder